-- Text-to-Speech: Text-to-Speech is available for all of the practice tests. - Compatible Assistive Technology: The Compatible Assistive Technology accommodated test Form is available only for the grade 3 ELA practice test; it is meant to be a sample for school staff to ensure that students' external AT software/hardware function as expected with TestNav prior to operational testing. - Screen Reader: The Screen Reader accommodation is available only for the grade 3 Mathematics practice test; it is meant to be a sample for school staff to ensure that students' external Screen Readers (e.g., JAWS) function as expected with TestNav prior to operational testing. - Web Extensions: Co:Writer Universal and Read&Write web extensions are available for students who have speech-to-text and/or word prediction listed in their IEP or 504 plan.
+- Text-to-Speech: Text-to-Speech is available for all of the practice tests. - Compatible Assistive Technology: The Compatible Assistive Technology accommodated test form is available only for the grade 3 ELA practice test; it is meant to be a sample for school staff to ensure that students' external AT software/hardware function as expected with TestNav prior to operational testing. - Screen Reader: The Screen Reader accommodation is available only for the grade 3 Mathematics practice test; it is meant to be a sample for school staff to ensure that students' external Screen Readers (e.g., JAWS) function as expected with TestNav prior to operational testing. - Web Extensions: Co:Writer Universal and Read&Write web extensions are available for students who have speech-to-text and/or word prediction listed in their IEP or 504 plan.
 It is not necessary for Co:Writer Universal and/or Read&Write to be installed on a student's browser or computer, nor is a software license required.
-These are available for grades 3-8 ELA and grade 5 and 8 STE and 10 ELA practice tests.
-Web Extensions are not available on the Mathematics tests because they are unable to function correctly due to the conflicting requirements of the equation editor. - Human Reader/Human Signer: These accommodations involve assigning a proctor testing ticket, so the students must be placed in a separate PearsonAccess^{next} Session marked as a Human Reader/Human Signer session.
-No responses should be entered into the test using a Proctor Testing Ticket, as the responses will not be saved.
+These are available for grades 3-8 ELA and grade 5 and 8 STE, high school Biology, and grade 10 ELA practice tests.
+Web Extensions are not available on the Mathematics tests or Introductory Physics tests because they are unable to function correctly due to the conflicting requirements of the equation editor. - Human Reader/Human Signer: These accommodations involve assigning a proctor testing ticket.
+Students with this accommodation must be placed in a separate PearsonAccess^{next} Session marked as a Human Reader/Human Signer session.
+No responses should be entered into the test using a proctor testing ticket, as the responses will not be saved.
 (Students will log in and respond using their student testing tickets.)
 More information on this can be found in the Guide to the Student Registration/Personal Needs Profile (SR/PNP) Process.
 These accommodations are available for all of the practice tests (listed above). - Spell-Checker: The Spell-Checker accommodation is available for all grades 3-8 and 10 ELA practice tests.